 The assessment of novelty, inventive step, and industrial applicability is similar to the patents filled in other technical domains.
 A claimed invention will be granted a patent only if the invention is a product and/or process.

 Claimed inventions relating to the second use of already known compounds does not make the substance novel and/or inventive.

 In product-by-process claims, the applicant has to show that the product defined in process terms, is not anticipated or rendered obvious by any prior art product.
-In other words the product must qualify for novelty and inventive step irrespective of the novelty or inventive step of the process.
+In other words, the product must qualify for novelty and inventive steps irrespective of the novelty or inventive step of the process.

-A large number of illustrative examples are provided for determination of novelty and inventive step for various kinds of claimed inventions including compound (Markush) claims, combination/composition claims, product-by-process claim.
+A large number of illustrative examples are provided for the determination of novelty and inventive steps for various kinds of claimed inventions including compound (Markush) claims, combination/composition claims, product-by-process claim.

 More clarifications on obviousness determination are provided, for example, the skilled person needs to eliminate hindsight analysis, reasonable expectation of success must be embedded which could motivate a skilled person, surprising (enhanced) effects cannot provide inventive step if the solution if from a limited set of alternatives which is obvious to try.